Closing Costs on FHA Home Loans: 2013 Update

 FHA Closing Costs in 2013

-In the past, a key benefit of the FHA loan program was that it limited closing costs in certain ways.
+In the past, a key benefit of the FHA loan program was that it limited certain closing costs.
 Under the guidelines set forth by the Department of Housing and Urban Development (HUD), a borrower can only be charged for FHA loan closing costs that are “customary and necessary” to close the mortgage.
 While this may sound a bit vague, it basically means that third-party costs cannot be marked up and passed along to you, the borrower.

 The FHA has a list of closing costs that can be charged to a borrower.
 These are referred to as “allowable costs.”
 Anything that is not on the list is, by definition, considered as non-allowable.